WWE Rumors: These Names From WWE And NXT Could Join Andre The Giant Battle Royal

 - Apollo Crews

-For the past year, a match between Big Show and NBA legend Shaquille O’Neal had been promoted, but it ended up being cancelled within the last month.
+For the past year, a match between Big Show and NBA legend Shaquille O’Neal had been promoted, but it ended up being canceled within the last month.
 Once WWE learned it wouldn’t be happening, it was too late to do anything else and Big Show was put into this battle royal.

-Some more names will likely be revealed on tonight’s episode of Monday Night Raw and tomorrow on SmackDown Live, but rumors are already flying.
+More names will likely be revealed on tonight’s episode of Monday Night Raw and tomorrow on SmackDown Live, but rumors are already flying.
 Looking at the official card that is already in place, many superstars who don’t yet have a match could easily be added to the bout without question.

-Some of the main event or mid-card WWE superstars without a WrestleMania 33 match are:
+Some of the main event or mid-card WWE superstars without a WrestleMania 33 match are as follows.

 - Luke Harper